 8. Create header with menu and footer

 At the very top of a website, you always see a header.
-This usually consists of a logo and a menu.
-Depending on your theme, you can go in any direction.
+It usually consists of a logo and a menu.
+Depending on your theme, you can go either way with it.
 For example, read here how to create a header in Divi.

 Below the body, or page-dependent content, you’ll find the footer.
-In it you can reiterate important information, such as contact information, as well as copyrights and credits of your own company.
-Of course, you don’t want someone else to run with your unique idea!
+Here you can include important information, such as contact details, as well as the copyrights and credits of your own company.
+Of course, you don’t want someone else to take your unique idea!

 9. WordPress page design